-Intuitively, there are four constants of type Description, NORTH, SOUTH, EAST, and WEST, and there are three methods defined for those constants, left(), right(), opposite(), that gives us the direction 90 degrees counter-clockwise, 90 degrees clockwise, and 180 degrees from the direction these methods are applied to.
+Intuitively, there are four objects subtyping Description, NORTH, SOUTH, EAST, and WEST, and there are four methods defined for those objects: left(), right(), opposite(), that gives us the direction 90 degrees counter-clockwise, 90 degrees clockwise, and 180 degrees from the direction these methods are applied to, and ordinal() converting the direction to a number.

-Back to BasicModel: in the creator create(), we see that the model attaches itself to the view and to the controller, after having initialized the maze - basically creating and connecting the cells making up the maze, which also sets the starting cell and the starting direction - and then calls helper method updateView() that will give the first rendering to the player.
+Back to BasicModel: the constructor of the class attaches the created instance to the view and to the controller, after having initialized the maze - basically creating and connecting the cells making up the maze, which also sets the starting cell and the starting direction - and then calls helper method updateView() that will give the first rendering to the player.
 That method takes the current cell and the cells in the direction the player is facing and uses that information to create an instance of BasicVisible, which is a class implementing the Visible interface, and that can be passed to the view for displaying purposes.